keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-argo/index.md

 1. Follow the events in the Keptn's Bridge.

 1. The new version (i.e. the `canary`) as well as the released version (i.e. the `primary`) of the `carts` service are exposed via a LoadBalancer.
-In order to access the website of the `carts` service, first query the external IPs of the LoadBalancer:
+In order to access the website of the `carts` service, query the external IPs of the LoadBalancer:

     ```console
     kubectl get services -n sockshop-production